mirzaghaderi/shiny_rtpcr/README.md

 </figure>

-# How to edit output plots?
+# Output plots?

+Bar plots can be generated from the output expression tables using the `plotFactor` tab.
 The plot can further be edited by adding new layers (see examples below):

 <figure>